 We continue to monitor our major grade requirement of a C- in all Human Service Major Courses.
-During this reporting year, we had 7 students who did not meet grade requirement.
-4 of those students will be repeating courses and 3 students have left the university.
+During this reporting year, we had 10 students who did not meet grade requirement.
+6 of those students repeated the courses in the spring semester and 4 will repeat the courses in fall 2017.